Sunday, January 24, 2010

 Marion has written 3 very informative dolls house books; in addition to the Barton book, she has Lines & Triang Dolls Houses and 1914-1941 A-Z of Dolls Houses.
 Information on purchasing these books can be found on the http://dollshousespastandpresent.webs.com magazine website.

 I'm sure everyone recognizes the Lundby TV in the middle of the back row.
 The white TV on legs was made by Marx for their Little Hostess line.
-The tiny TV in front belongs to a 6" wide Japanese house that came free, room by room, with some type of soup or sauce mix.
+The tiny TV in front belongs to a 6" wide Japanese house that came free, room by room, with a soup/sauce mix.

 Now to get all these little radios and TVs back into the right little houses.....